EtchedPixels/FUZIX/Kernel/platform-rpipico/README.md

   - CPU exceptions should be mapped to signals.
   - single-tasking mode should be switched off (which would allow pipes to work).
-  - the NAND flash driver is broken and disabled.

 ...and probably others.